Sărdănești Power Station

 The Sărdăneşti Power Station will be one of the largest electricity producers in Romania, having 4 groups of 175 MW each totalling an installed capacity of 700 MW and an electricity generation capacity of around 5.3 TW/year.

-The power plant will be situated in the Gorj County (South-Western Romania) on the banks of the Jiu River in Sărdăneşti.
+The power plant will be situated in Gorj County (South-Western Romania) on the banks of the Jiu River in Sărdăneşti.
 The construction of the power plant will begin in 2009 and it will be finished in 2013 at a total cost of US$ 1.3 billion.